BabylonJS/Extensions/QueuedInterpolation/src/meshes/automaton/README.md

 You should use a separate prefix for poses of each hand, so that they can be operated independently.
 After you have your poses, just click the `Pose lib to Shape Keys` operation again.
 Work-flow after that is the same as expressions.
 You would probably want to run `Remove Finger Bones` where the shapekeys are going.

+# Workflow Example #
+This is a workflow recommendation for building the `GAME_RIG` model for export, assuming a shapekey export file already made:

+1. Import the HM export, not overridding anything.
+2. Make any mods to the exporter panel on the scene tab.
+Uncheck `Include initScene()` & specify directory images e.g. `../images`.
+3. Parent the Body mesh to all other meshes.
+4. Set Base Class of the Body to `QI.Automaton`, and any other mesh properties.
+5. Remove Finger bones mentioned above.
+6. Downsize, & switch to .jpg (except eyelashes & eyebrowses) using Tower of Babel operation.
+7. Select meshes and restore archive shapekeys.
+8. Switch to `Blender Game`, then turn off `Back Face Culling` for meshes like hanging hair, which need to be seen on both sides.